 The use of IoT in manufacturing and industrial plants and factories is booming.
-But IoT is vulnerable to cyber attacks, which can lead to a loss of proprietary data, production downtimes, and a breach into the corporate network.
+But Industrial IoT (IIoT) is vulnerable to cyber attacks, which can lead to a loss of proprietary data, production downtimes, and a breach into the corporate network.

-IoT devices simply aren’t visible to the average cyber security solution.
+IoT devices simply aren’t visible to the average cybersecurity solution.
 As a result, attackers leverage this vulnerability to operate undetected across the network.
 In order for manufacturers and industrial enterprises to mitigate the risks created by IoT devices, you need the ability to:

 Finite State delivers a proactive IIoT security solution that detects threats, assesses risk, isolates attacks, and defends your entire network.
 Our platform provides a look inside IoT and IIoT devices — as if they were any other endpoint on the network — and uncovers hidden firmware vulnerabilities, while proactively mitigating risk.